 Horses can be easily startled, so if you are on a bike, approach them slowly.
 Let the horse rider know you are there.
 You must give the horse plenty of room as they pass and be prepared to stop if needed.
 The British Horse Society advises giving the horse and rider plenty of time to react to your call of 'Hi', slow down, be prepared to stop, give plenty of room when you do pass and NEVER pass on the inside.
 'Be Nice Say Hi.'

 bhs.org.uk

 This guide refers to on-road riding and cycle paths.
-If you are riding off-road, refer to the 'Do the Ride Thing' guide - dmbins.com/do-the-ride-thing/
+If you are riding off-road, |refer to the 'Do the Ride Thing' guide dotheridething.co.uk skills.cycling.scot